X16Community/x16-smc/README.md

 Should the update process fail it is likely that the SMC is left in an inoperable state.

 To unbrick the SMC you need to program it with an external programmer.

-One alternative is to use an Arduino Uno as ISP.
+For more information on this, go to https://github.com/X16Community/x16-docs/blob/master/X16%20Reference%20-%2013%20-%20Upgrade%20Guide.md